Every year at about this time the words, or at least the words I know, of a certain song run through my mind.

 Soon after that graphic image entered my mind an email was sent around at work pointing people to a website offering vegetarian products and I went to the website and browsed around its links.

 Turns out the same thing happens with cows only they are not bred to get milk for some other cows offspring.
 They are bred to get milk for us.
 They are bred two or three times a year to keep them lactating and their newborn infants are snatched away from them and packed into trucks, often without food or water, and shipped off to be slaughtered.

 There was more.
 Pigs kept in cages with no room to move just like battery hens and all the torture various animals go through before they land on our dinner plates.

-For a virtual tour exposing some of the cruelty involved in food farming click the banner below but be warned.
-Some of the contents, particularly the short video clips, are incredibly distressing.
+For an idea of the cruelty involved in food farming click the video below but be warned.
+The contents are incredibly distressing.